 It is commonly used to end a phrase as a way of saying “do you see I was right”.
 It is a completely overused word in Buenos Aires, so you can be more than sure to hear it at least a couple of times.

 Do you know any of these 35 things that nobody tells you about Buenos Aires?

 Let’s finish off with a bad one!
 In general, Spanish – no matter country or region – is filled with all kinds of phrases for swearing… And Argentine Spanish is no exception!

 A favorite in the streets of Buenos Aires seems to be la puta que te parió.
-Literally translated “the hore who gave birth to you”.
-Truely, not a very nice phrase.
+Literally translated “the whore who gave birth to you”.
+Truly, not a very nice phrase.
 And then it is just used for all kinds of swearing…